hashicorp/vault/website/source/docs/commands/server.html.md

 - `-log-level` `(string: "info")` - Log verbosity level.
 Supported values (in order of detail) are "trace", "debug", "info", "warn", and "err".
 This can also be specified via the VAULT_LOG_LEVEL environment variable.

+- `-log-format` `(string: "standard")` - Log format.
+Supported values are "standard" and "json".
+This can also be specified via the VAULT_LOG_FORMAT environment variable.

 ### Dev Options